 What is Tomato Mosaic Virus?

 Infected plants may have a severe reduction in fruit set and those that do set may be dotted with yellow blotches and necrotic spots while the interior of the fruit is brown.
-Stems, petioles, leaves and fruit may all show signs of infection.
+Stems, petioles, leaves, and fruit may all show signs of infection.

 Tomato mosaic virus and tobacco mosaic virus are very closely related and very hard to distinguish from each other.
 They do differ genetically, but to the casual observer they are easiest to tell apart by their hosts of choice.
 Mosaic virus infects a large number of plants in addition to tomatoes.
 A few of the more common ones include:

 Tomato Mosaic Virus Control

-This viral disease is able to overwinter on perennial weeds and is then spread by several insects including aphids, leafhoppers, whiteflies and cucumber beetles.
+This viral disease is able to overwinter on perennial weeds and is then spread by several insects including aphids, leafhoppers, whiteflies, and cucumber beetles.
 Both cuttings and divisions from infected plants will be infected.
 The disease is spread into the plant via small wounds caused by mechanical injury, insect chewing, and grafting.
 Leftover plant debris is the most common contagion.

 Treating mosaic virus is difficult and there are no chemical controls like there are for fungal diseases, although some varieties of tomato are resistant to the disease, and seeds can be bought that are certified disease free.
 Sanitation is the most important application to practice when controlling tobacco mosaic virus.
-Tools should be boiled for 5 minutes and then washed with a strong detergent.
+Tools should be boiled for five minutes and then washed with a strong detergent.
 Bleaching doesn’t work for viral decontamination.
 Destroy any seedlings that appear stunted or distorted and then decontaminate tools and hands.